HowieWork/CSS-in-one/README.md

 # CSS-in-one
-It is a central location to store CSS tricks coded by Howie.
+It is a central location to store CSS tricks created/coded by Howie.

 ## Motivation
 Build a solid CSS foundation.